MaxwellMkondiwa/Mkondiwa/pages/about-me.rst

 Jomokenyatta University of Agriculture and Technology (JKUAT), Kenya in 2012 and BSc in Agricultural Economics from Bunda College, Malawi in 2009.

-I love playing soccer (alot!), watching soccer (alot as well) and reading philosophical novels (my favourite novelists are Tolstoy, George Elliot, Toni Morrisoni and Paulo Coelho).
+I love playing soccer (alot!), watching soccer (alot as well) and reading philosophical novels (my favourite novelists are Tolstoy, George Eliot, Toni Morrison and Paulo Coelho).